-Sexual assault in the workplace is an issue which impacts an organization in multiple ways.
+Sexual assault in the workplace is an issue that impacts an organization in multiple ways.
 The law recognizes that multiple heads of damages, including human rights, punitive damages and mental distress damage flow from a finding of sexual assault.

 This blog post will cover sexual harassment/assault in the workplace generally, and also how the new case of Silvera v.
-Olympia Jewellery Corporation, 2015 ONSC 3760 (CanLII) is a recent decision dealing with this issue, and expands on how an employer will be found liable for failing to address issues of sexual assault within its workplace.
+Olympia Jewellery Corporation, 2015 ONSC 3760 (CanLII) is a recent decision dealing with this issue and expands on how an employer will be found liable for failing to address issues of sexual assault within its workplace.

 The Plaintiff was awarded $300,000 among various heads of damage for the conduct of the employer.